SlaviaF/SlaviaF/README.md

 ### Hi there 👋, I'm Slavia Furtado

-I'm an Enthusiatic Frontend developer looking for challenges and projects.
+I'm an Enthusiatic Frontend developer looking for challenges and opportunities.
 Currenly learning React and it blows my mind to see how amazing it is.

 - 🔭 I’m currently a student at Hack Your Future
 - 👯 I’m looking to collaborate on ReactJs and Javascript Projects